bzhang0/bzhang0.github.io/_posts/2023-03-25-greedy-beans.md

 *Proof.* For $\textsf{OPT}$, this is pretty trivial to see.
 If $\textsf{OPT}$ didn't take $m$ pounds, and instead took $m' < m$ pounds, then a new solution with $m' + \varepsilon$ pounds (for $\varepsilon > 0$) would have a higher cost combination (we know there is still more to take because $m'$ is strictly less than $m$).
 However, this is impossible, so $\textsf{OPT}$ must take $m$ pounds.

 For $\textsf{ALG}$, we can use the same idea.
 Our greedy rule said to take as much as we can.
 This means that $\textsf{ALG}$ will continuously take from the remaining supply until we either hit the maximum weight $b$ or there are no more beans left to take, whichever comes first.
-By definition, this is exactly $m$ pounds. $\blacksquare$
+By definition, this is exactly $m$ pounds. $\square$
 <br/><br/>
 We're super close - we need one more core claim.
 <br/><br/>